unaschneck/pydar/README.md

   |_SOFTWARE/
   |_VOLDESC.CAT <--- VERSION INFORMATION LISTED HERE ('VOLUME_VERSION_ID' = "Version 1", "Version 2", "Version 3") and in filename
 ```

-.IMG files can be viewed using the [planetary images library](https://planetaryimage.readthedocs.io/_/downloads/en/latest/pdf/) or via the displayImages() function
+.IMG files can be viewed using the [planetary images library](https://planetaryimage.readthedocs.io/_/downloads/en/latest/pdf/) or via `pydar.displayImages()`

 ### Download Time
-Download time varies for extractFlybyDataImages() and depends on the number and size of files of interest.
-On average, most single feature downloads take between 2-10 minutes to download.
+Download time for data files vary when using `pydar.extractFlybyDataImages()` and depends on the number and size of files of interest.
+On average, most single feature downloads take between 5-30 minutes to download, but can be longer for higher resolution files.

 ![image](https://user-images.githubusercontent.com/24469269/211881026-5bab329c-cf0d-416b-bedc-6d466b77b1f5.png)
 ([Cassini Radar Volume SIS, Version 2.1](https://pds-imaging.jpl.nasa.gov/data/cassini/cassini_orbiter/CORADR_0284/DOCUMENT/VOLSIS.PDF) Table 1, pg.
 3)

 ### Cross-Reference Table for Observations and Flybys
-The Titan flybys ID is not used in the naming convention for the CORADR filenames.
+The Titan flyby IDs (e.g. 'T65') are not used in the naming convention for the CORADR filenames.
+Instead, all files are referred to by their observation number (e.g. '0211').
 The Titan flyby information is contained in the BIDR filenames and in the VOLDESC.CAT under 'Description' and can be found using the following cross-reference table: [cassini_flyby.csv](https://github.com/unaschneck/pydar/blob/main/pydar/data/cassini_flyby.csv)

 To convert between a Titan Flyby ID and an observation number use either `pydar.convertFlybyIDToObservationNumber(flyby_id)` or `pydar.convertObservationNumberToFlybyID(flyby_observation_num)`